m4rw3r/InjectStack/SPEC.rst

 ``REQUEST_METHOD``:
     The HTTP request method, such as "GET" or "POST".
 This cannot ever be an empty string, and so is always required.
+Uppercase.

 ``SCRIPT_NAME``:
     The initial portion of the request URL's "path" that corresponds